%2520(1).jpeg)

 4.3.
 Unrealistic promises

-5) Soccer + Discord: best practices for a clean community
+5) Soccer + Discord: Best Practices for a Healthy Community

-If you manage a Discord server or channel dedicated to soccer:
+If you run a Discord server or channel focused on soccer:

 - clear safety warning.